Non-stop flights to Jakarta (CGK)

 Batik Air: year-round flights from Kuala Lumpur (KUL).

-KLM (SkyTeam): seasonal flights from Kuala Lumpur (KUL) and year-round flights from Singapore (SIN).
+KLM (SkyTeam): year-round flights from Kuala Lumpur (KUL).

 Malaysia Airlines (Oneworld): year-round flights from Kuala Lumpur (KUL).